-Your business is made up of all sorts of assets.
-Some are current and short-term, while other assets are fixed and with you for the long term.
-These fixed assets usually decrease in value over a given time period.
+Essentially, your company is an interconnected network of assets.
+The people and things that make up your business are all assets.
+Some are current and short-term, while other assets are fixed and with you for the long haul.
+The assets you keep for numerous years tend to lose their value as time and wear change their condition.
 This decline in value is known as depreciation.

-In accounting terms, however, the definition of depreciation is more specific.
+In accounting terms, depreciation has a more specific definition.
 Here, depreciation refers to the value of an asset over its useful life.
-Accounting for depreciation helps to improve a company’s understanding of its asset turnover and quantify how much the value of the asset justifies its cost.
+Accounting for depreciation helps improve a company’s understanding of its asset turnover and quantify how much the value of the asset justifies its cost.

 Example of depreciation

 Businesses often invest in capital expenditures like machinery and equipment to enhance their operations.
 Unlike general operating expenditures, these expenditures cannot be claimed against profits in the same year.
 Instead, the IRS states that businesses can depreciate the asset by deducting a portion of the cost on their tax return over several years.

 Let’s say you buy a new machine for $9,000.
 You expect to get around ten years of useful life out of it before selling it at a value of $900.
 Due to wear and the declining market value of the machine as other, more capable replacements come to market, the company effectively “loses” $8,100 in value over ten years.
 As such, it is able to write off $810 per year or $67.50 per month in depreciation.

 Depreciation allows the company to move the asset’s cost from its balance sheet to its income statement, gradually writing off the asset’s value over time and thereby boosting its net income.